latz-io/latz-io.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a mathematics PhD student in the group of [Elisabeth Ullmann](https://www-m2.ma.tum.de/bin/view/Allgemeines/Ullmann) at the Technical University of Munich.
+I am currently a mathematics PhD student in the group of [Elisabeth Ullmann](https://www-m2.ma.tum.de/bin/view/Allgemeines/Ullmann) at the [Technical University of Munich (TUM)](https://www-ma.tum.de).
 Our research is at the interface of numerical analysis, computational science, probability theory, and statistics.
 It focuses on methods that can be used to blend mathematical models with observational data.

 ___